Indiana Dunes National Park: 1st Time Visitor Guide

 - Pets: Allowed on most trails and beaches but must be leashed.

-- Permits: No permits needed for most activities, but group events or photography may require one.
+- Permits: No permits needed for most activities other than displaying your pass on your car’s dashboard, but group events or photography may require one.

 - Weather: Winds off Lake Michigan can shift quickly, bring layers even in summer.